parental-control-system/parental-app/README.md

-# Parental Platform 📱
+# Remote Administration Tool 📱

-Parental App is a web-based platform designed to help parents and families manage and understand their children’s digital activity in a responsible and transparent way.
+This is a web-based device management tool designed to help parents and families manage and understand their children’s digital activity in a and transparent way.

 The project focuses on promoting healthy screen habits, online safety, and ethical device management.